Lovely Ilonka: Tales with apples

 In a Hungarian tale collected from informant Kaskó Jolán, from Karcsa, with the title Az almából lett lány ("The Girl that came from the Apple"), a king has three sons.
 When they reach marriageable age, the monarch sends them to find brides in another country.
 The three brothers travel and find an old woman who gives them shelter for the night.
 The next morning, she gives each of a them a red apple, for them to open only near a body of water.
 On the road back home, the elder brothers cut up their apples, each releasing a maiden that asks for water, but, on not being given any, they die.
-The younger brother decides to obey the old woman's intructions, reaches a well to draw some water, and opens his apple: a maiden comes out of it and is given water.
+The younger brother decides to obey the old woman's instructions, reaches a well to draw some water, and opens his apple: a maiden comes out of it and is given water.
 She survives, and is placed atop a tree near the well, while the prince goes to buy her some clothes from the town.
 As he leaves, some villagers come to draw water, among them a gypsy woman, who sees the apple maiden's reflection in the water and mistakes it for her own.
 She spots the apple maiden up a tree and bids her to climb down, but she refuses.
 The gypsy woman then climbs up the tree, shoves the other down the well and takes her place.
 The prince returns and finds the gypsy woman instead of the apple maiden, notices they look different, but takes her as his bride.
 Later, a witch at court advises the false bride to request the goldfish from the well be caught, cooked and prepared into a meal.
 It happens thus, but a scale jumps out of the fish and falls into the garden, where a tree sprouts.
 The false bride convinces the prince to cut it down.
 A splinter falls into the garden of a poor woman, who takes it to use as cover for her pot.
 As soon as the woman leaves, the apple maiden comes out of the splinter to do chores, then returns to the splinter.
 After three days of mystery, the old woman discovers the apple maiden and is told everything.
 The woman tells the king about her and the false bride is punished.
 The prince marries the fruit maiden.